-There are a number of legislative proposals pending before the U.S. Congress, various state legislative bodies and foreign governments concerning privacy or cybersecurity that could affect us.
-The Canadian and Australian governments have initiated reviews of their consumer privacy laws, and several U.S. states have introduced varying comprehensive privacy laws modeled to some degree on the CCPA and/or the GDPR.
-In the U.S. and other countries, there have also been new legislative proposals to regulate business use and development of artificial intelligence and machine learning technologies which, if enacted, could impose new legal requirements addressing among other issues, privacy, discrimination and human rights.
-The specifics of such legislation and the number of jurisdictions that will introduce legislation in this area remain unclear at this time.
-In addition, a growing number of legislative and regulatory bodies have adopted consumer notification and other requirements in the event that consumer information is accessed or acquired by unauthorized persons and additional regulations regarding the use, access, accuracy and security of such data are possible.
+In addition, there are laws and legislative proposals in the U.S. and abroad concerning privacy and cybersecurity that have implications for our business.
+For example, the Canadian and Australian governments have initiated reviews of their consumer privacy laws, and several U.S. states have introduced varying comprehensive privacy laws modeled to some degree on the CCPA and/or the GDPR.
+More recently, regulators and legislators have been increasingly focused on the use of algorithms, artificial intelligence and machine learning in business processes.
+Multiple jurisdictions, including the EU and at least one U.S. state, have adopted laws related to the development and use of artificial intelligence.
+There have also been new legislative proposals to regulate business use and development of artificial intelligence and machine learning technologies which, if enacted, could impose new legal requirements addressing among other issues, privacy, discrimination and human rights.
+The specifics of such legislation and the number of other jurisdictions that will introduce legislation in this area remain unclear at this time.

+A growing number of legislative and regulatory bodies have adopted consumer notification and other requirements in the event that consumer information is accessed or acquired by unauthorized persons and additional regulations regarding the use, access, accuracy and security of such data are possible.
 In the U.S., state laws provide for disparate notification regimes, all of which we are subject to.
 Further, any perception that our practices or products are an invasion of privacy, whether or not consistent with current or future regulations and industry practices, may subject us to public criticism, private class actions, reputational harm, or claims by regulators, which could disrupt our business and expose us to increased liability.